library(ezGenomeTracks)

 geom_coverage()

-As you can see, geom_coverage automatically looks for
+As shown above, geom_coverage automatically looks for

 default columns need to plot coverage data, but more code are needed to